-The Role of a CNA
+The Function of a Nursing Assistant

-- Furnishing basic care to patients
+- Administering basic care to patients

-- Checking patient’s vital signs
+- Reading patient’s vital signs

-- Maintaining a record of patient’s health status
+- Keeping a record of patient’s health status

 - Bathing and dressing patients